|

 Refers

-to other specialists if the Death Midwife
+to other specialists if the practitioner/guide

-can't handle the circumstances (palliative-care
+can't offer appropriate support in the circumstances

-team/doctor, funeral home, or grief counsellor
+funeral home, or grief counsellor for anticipatory

-for anticipatory or post-death grief issues)
+or post-death grief issues, etc.)

 |